dwp/dataworks-aws-ingest-replica/docs/inconsistencies.md

 ### Testing in Pre-production
 #### Preparation
+ingest-hbase in the Preproduction environment had significant inconsistencies.
+These were cleared before testing commenced.

 The following steps were taken to prepare the preprod environment for intraday testing:
 - Inconsistencies reduced from ~500 to 0 by running the `sudo -u hbase hbase hbck -repair` and `sudo -u hbase hbase hbck -fixEmptyMetaCells` commands alternately